However, a shortage of DPOs means many organisations appoint staff to act as DPOs without the proper level of expertise, experience or qualifications.

 - Serving as a point of contact for individuals on privacy matters.

-A full list of the DPO’s responsibilities are outlined in Article 39 of the GDPR.
+A complete list of the DPO’s responsibilities is outlined in Article 39 of the GDPR.

 What skills and experience are required?